Kiuliumov/SoftUni-Advanced-and-OOP/README.md

 ## Python OOP

 The "Python OOP" course will guide you through the principles of object-oriented programming, including class hierarchies, design patterns, and best practices.
-By the end of this course, you will have mastered:
+By the end of this course, you can already:

 - The principles of OOP such as abstraction, encapsulation, inheritance, and polymorphism.
 - The use of design patterns and SOLID principles.